-Maddie is a junior at La Salle.
-She plays on the varsity soccer team.
-Outside of school she loves shopping, hanging out with friends, and listening to...
+Maddie is a senior at La Salle.
+She plays on the varsity soccer team and loves to read and write.
+She also likes to travel, hang out with friends and family,...

 As Climate Crisis Worsens, La Salle Curriculum Lags Behind

 “Our future > your fortune,” read a sign held by junior Isa Sale at a climate change inaction protest in downtown Portland in September 2019.

 Sale’s sign was one among hundreds of others in the midst of the thousands of activists that day.
 Other signs said “no place like home” and “make Earth great again.”

 As demonstrated by this protest, whose participants were mostly high schoolers, and many other similar protests around the globe, youth activism around climate change has grown in recent years.

 In the classroom, though, not much has changed.
 At La Salle, as is the case with most schools nationwide, climate change education is not a core area of focus.